ostrichwoddy/Zyphrax/README.md

 ### VirusTotal Integration (Optional)

-If enabled, the tool can:
+If enabled, the tool can

-- Submit files or hashes to VirusTotal
-- Retrieve scan results
-- Display detection summary and verdict

 ---